CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 ## What Is Normalization?

+Understanding normalization is the goal of part 1.
+First I will explain it conceptually; later we will write some code and see how it works in practice.

-The first thing we are going to do is to learn how to take an expression and convert it to a "simpler" form, called the normal form, in a process called **normalization**.
+We are going to learn how to take an expression and convert it to a "simpler" form, called the **normal form**, in a process called **normalization**.
 The reason we need to do this is we have to decide if the type of an expression is equivalent to the type that we are expecting.
 This is easier if the expression is in the simplest possible form.